Air Travel, Leading and Stress: What do these have in common?

 Stress is part of our lives.
-Outside forces can cause us stress and we can also bring on stress for others and ourselves.
-Air travel is a source of stress; that’s what makes it a good metaphor for stress management behaviors.
+Outside forces can cause us stress, and we can also bring on stress for others and ourselves.
+Air travel is a source of stress; that makes it a good metaphor for stress management behaviors.

 When everything is going as planned, the stresses are imagined fears.
 “What was that noise?”
 What was that bump?”
 Are we flying too close to that other plane?”
 I was on a flight once when a passenger got out of control because of the air vapor that sometimes comes out of the ventilation system.
 This stress comes from two things, fear of the unfamiliar and the loss of control.
 We’ve all worked for a boss that worried, worried, worried about anything that might go wrong.
-We’ve also had a boss that could not delegate effectively because they were giving up control of something they felt they knew how to do better than their employees.
-In both cases the leader is ineffective because they either create an environment that is too risk averse or they take on too much and the result is they work too hard and the employees become disengaged because their work doesn’t matter.
+We’ve also had a boss who could not delegate because they gave up control of something they felt they knew how to do better than their employees.
+In both cases, the leader is ineffective because they either create an environment that is too risk-averse or take on too much, and the result is they work too hard, and the employees become disengaged because their work doesn’t matter.

-When things go other than “as planned” is when true leaders shine.
-We’ve all been in an airport overhearing a passenger yelling, often profanely, at a “messenger” of bad news; flight delayed, cancelled or diverted.
-They are verging on hysterical and when you listen, it is always about them and only them.
-Their sense of other totally escapes them; its about what they want, they want now and at all cost.
+When things go other than “as planned,” is when true leaders shine.
+We’ve all been in an airport overhearing a passenger yelling, often profanely, at a “messenger” of bad news; flight delayed, canceled, or diverted.
+They are verging on hysterical, and when you listen, it is always about them and only them.
+Their sense of other escapes them; it’s about what they want, what they want now, and at all cost.
 They have lost sight that the other 200+ passengers plus the crew have also been inconvenienced.
 We all had leaders that have behaved this way.
 When the going gets tough, they start to place blame; they cajole and belittle their staff.
-A true leader is like the passenger that is being told they must stay in a hotel other than where they want to be and they calmly work on the details with customer service to figure out how to mitigate the damage to their schedule and plans.
-They are courteous and generous with their thanks and appreciation; knowing that the person they are talking with didn’t cause the weather to deteriorate or the plane to have mechanical problems.
+A true leader is like the passenger that is being told they must stay in a hotel other than where they want to be, and they calmly work on the details with customer service to figure out how to mitigate the damage to their schedule and plans.
+They are courteous and generous with their thanks and appreciation, knowing that the person they are talking with didn’t cause the weather to deteriorate or the plane to have mechanical problems.

-Great leaders have developed the skill in situations of stress to remember what is really important.
-In flying, what is really important is you get to your destination safely; everything else is just an inconvenience.
-Not getting there safely is truly the problem to avoid.
-In leadership it is to go back to the mission and purpose.
-Yes there may be a delay or a change required but at the end of the day it is to attain the goal and mitigate any interruptions to that task.
-Also, leaders know how to manage stress, to seek that place of calm, so they can help the less experienced manage their stress and not pile on more stress.
+Great leaders have developed the skill in situations of stress to remember what is essential.
+In flying, what is important is you get to your destination safely; everything else is just an inconvenience.
+Not arriving safely is a problem to avoid.
+In leadership, it is to go back to the mission and purpose.
+Yes, there may be a delay or a change required, but it is to attain the goal and mitigate any interruptions to that task at the end of the day.
+Also, leaders know how to manage stress and seek that place of calm to help the less experienced manage their stress and not pile on more stress.